-While the COVID-19 situation is changing daily, the dust is starting to settle a little.
+While the COVID-19 situation is changing daily, the dust is starting to settle a little (editor’s note: Hi there, 2021 calling.
+No, no it’s not).
 Normal people are starting to get used to remote working—and the fact they may have to do it for some time.
-So, even if you’re still incredibly busy, it’s time to focus back on doing marketing.
+So, even if you’re still incredibly busy, it’s time to focus back on marketing ideas during COVID-19.

 Now you may perceive marketing is the last thing you should be doing during a crisis.
 But actually, it needs to be right up there at the top of your priority list.
 Because from a marketing point of view, change creates opportunity.
 And virtually every business has gone through dramatic, enforced change in the last few weeks.

 What does that mean?
-Well, massive change must create massive opportunity, and there are three marketing activities every MSP should focus on right now.
+Well, massive change must create massive opportunity, and there are three marketing ideas during COVID-19 to consider.
 In priority order:

 1. Prioritize client retention